 6. What resources are available to help children who need additional support?

-Does the school have learning support programmes and learning specialists with the expertise required to assist those students who may need it?
+Does the school have learning support programs and learning specialists with the expertise required to assist those students who may need it?
 Are these students following the same lessons as their peers or do they have separate classes?
 Even if your child doesn’t need additional support, it’s worth asking for to get a glimpse of how the classes are organised to cater for every level and ability.
 Besides learning support programmes, it is equally important to know what kind of technological resources the school integrates in their students’ education.
 Are the classrooms equipped with interactive smartboards?
 Do students commonly work on computers/ tablets during classes?
 It’s important to have a general overview of all the opportunities that the school will offer your child.

 7. What is the quality of the school’s teaching staff?